← All Posts

 What Is Grand Illumination?

 Grand Illumination is Colonial Williamsburg's signature holiday event and one of the most visually spectacular evenings of the year in the Historic District.
-On the first Sunday of December, Colonial Williamsburg simultaneously illuminates the facades of its major buildings with candles, lanterns, and period lighting, recreating the look of the 18th-century colonial capital at night.
-Fireworks follow from the Palace Green.
+On each of the first three Saturdays of December, Colonial Williamsburg simultaneously illuminates the facades of its major buildings with candles, lanterns, and period lighting, recreating the look of the 18th-century colonial capital at night.
+Fireworks follow from the Capitol and the Governor's Palace.

 The event draws visitors from across Virginia and the mid-Atlantic region, making it consistently one of the most heavily attended evenings of the year in Williamsburg.
 Street access is free, which contributes significantly to the crowd size.